Noah670/3d-Table-Scene-Portfolio/README.md

 # 3d-Table-Scene-Portfolio
-3d Table Scene created in OpenGL
+3d Table Scene created in OpenGL (Noah Pohl)

 #	How do I approach designing software?